w3cloud/cassandra-jom/README.md

 </ul>
 <h5>Contribute</h5>
 <ul>
-<li>If you like or use my cassandra-jom, please star and watch this page.
+<li>If you like or use cassandra-jom, please star and watch this page.
-<li>Please post your comments on my cassandra-jom blog page: http://www.w3cloud.org/cassandra-jom
+<li>Please post your comments on our cassandra-jom blog page: http://www.w3cloud.org/cassandra-jom
 </ul>